hugobarroca/food-wars/README.md

 # food-wars

 A 2D platformer food game!
-Made by university students for testing purposes!
+Made for learning purposes!